AdobeDocs/adobe-io-events/src/pages/guides/using/idcs/idcs-events-data-stream-setup.md

-source | Context in which an event happened time | Timestamp of the completion of the action data | Event data object jobID | ID of the JOB in InDesign APIs timestamp | Time stamp in ISO 8601 format when event was triggered state | Tells what this event represents in the sequence of JOB execution
+source | Context in which an event happened time | Timestamp of the completion of the action data | Event data object jobID | ID of the JOB timestamp | Time stamp in ISO 8601 format when event was triggered state | Tells what this event represents in the sequence of JOB execution